Islandora/islandora_solution_pack_pdf/README.md

 * whether users are allowed to upload .txt files along with the PDFs, to be used for full text indexing
 * whether text streams should be extracted automatically from the PDFs using pdftotext.
 If enabled, the path to `pdftotext` should be provided
-* whether PDFA derivatives should be created.
+* whether PDF/A derivatives should be created.
 If enabled, the path to `gs` (GhostScript) should be provided
 * image sizes for thumbnail and preview derivatives, as well as color spaces that should be used for generating them
 * whether the dUseCIEColor switch should be used for GhostScript.
 Not recommended for GhostScript versions 9.11 or higher